Get your no-cost flu shot

 - The flu vaccine prevents doctors’ visits, hospitalizations, and even deaths.

-- You can get the flu and COVID-19 at the same time.
+- You can get your flu shot and a COVID vaccine or booster at the same time.

 - Getting vaccinated may also protect those around you.